 Short-finned Pilot Whale

 The short-finned population in Hawai’i is entirely genetically different from the other groups in the Pacific waters.
 Plot whales move in about 25 to 50 individuals, where one mature male pilots eight or more adult females.

 As their name implies, short-finned pilot whales can be easily identified with their low and falcate dorsal fins.
 The dorsal fins vary in size and shape depending on the age and sex of the whales.

 Another noticeable feature is a relatively large bulbous head, which is more prominent in the adult male population.

 Pygmy Killer Whale

 The Pygmy killer whale is so-called because of its similar characteristics to the killer whale.
 The skin is dark grey or black on the cape, which changes abruptly to light grey on the sides.

 They can be easily confused with Melon Headed whales because of their round bulbous heads.

 Pygmy killer whales are seen and observed several times yearly within Hawaiian waters.
-The Hawaiian population of the Pygmy Killer Whale (unlike pygmy killer whales anywhere else in the world) seems to be “regular” inhabitants of the coastline.
+The Hawaiian population of the Pygmy Killer Whale (unlike pygmy killer whales anywhere else in the world) seems to be “regular” coastline inhabitants.

 These whales remain isolated in one area and don’t venture out to the open ocean.
-They are usually not found farther than 10 miles from the Hawaii shores.
+They are usually not found farther than 10 miles from Hawaii’s shores.

 Sperm whales are the most giant-toothed whales, and the Hawaiian Islands seem to have them in abundance.
 In the 19th century, the Hawaiian waters were a whaling ground for sperm whales.

-These mammals aren’t big for nothing whales as they boast the largest and most complex brain encased in a humongous head.
+These mammals aren’t prominent for nothing whales as they boast the largest and most complex brain encased in a humongous head.

 These animals, however, have very narrow lower jaws that house a set of teeth.
 The baleen whales don’t do much with their teeth as they are filter feeders.
 Their primary preys are giant squids and fishes.